StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 Error while executing Python code.
 ```

-One approach is to replace all the control characters with a . using regulart expressions (link to book)
+One approach is to replace all the control characters with a . using regulart expressions.

 ```python
 import re